Barry Fey: Music career

-On November 7th, 1969, Barry Fey promoted The Rolling Stones at Colorado State University's Moby Arena.
+On November 7, 1969, Barry Fey promoted The Rolling Stones at Colorado State University's Moby Arena.

-In the mid 1970's Fey was a partner in the Ebbets Field Rock Club in Denver, CO.
+In the mid 1970s Fey was a partner in the Ebbets Field Rock Club in Denver, CO.

 Feyline promoted George Harrison and Ravi Shankar at the Denver Coliseum in 1974.

 In 1976, Fey's company Feyline started his Summer of Stars concert series at Red Rocks Amphitheatre.

 For three consecutive years (1978, 1979, 1980), Fey was voted promoter of the year by Billboard magazine.

 Feyline worked with the University of Southern Colorado (now Colorado State University Pueblo) to bring Van Halen to the campus in 1980, setting in motion events that would lead to the famed incident in which the band damaged the facility after discovering brown M&M's when they specifically requested none in their contract rider (given the heavy equipment used in their shows, the demand was to ensure the venue had read the contract).

 In 1983, Fey, Chris Blackwell, and U2 produced the U2 Live at Red Rocks: Under a Blood Red Sky concert film.

 In 1997, Fey was voted into the Touring Hall of Fame by Performance magazine.

 Beyond his work in concert promotion, Fey has been credited with saving the bankrupt Denver Symphony and forming the Colorado Symphony Orchestra.
 He put them on a pay as you go basis, which allowed the symphony to thrive.
 When the historic Paramount Theater in downtown Denver was facing destruction, Fey stepped in, and signed a ten-year contract to preserve the building.

 In 1991, Fey merged with Universal Concerts, which later bought him out in 1997, after a 30-year career.
 In an interview with Image magazine they called Fey, "Not only the best promoter in the land, but "A National Treasure."

-Feyline promoted Paul McCartney at Folsom Field in Boulder, Colorado May 26th, 1993.
+Feyline promoted Paul McCartney at Folsom Field in Boulder, Colorado May 26, 1993.

 President Bill Clinton videotaped a message of thanks and congratulations upon Fey's retirement in 1997.

 Fey came out of retirement to work alongside executives at House Of Blue Concerts from 2001-2004 before retiring for a final time.

 In 2009, Fey began his own radio show called "Behind the Scenes with Barry Fey" on Mile High Sports Radio, 1510 AM that discussed the music business and sports with callers.

 On January 1, 2010, his official website titled the "Rockfather" was launched, where he announced that he would be teaching a class "Real History of Rock-n-Roll" at the University of Colorado beginning in February and doing speaking engagements worldwide.
 He also announced that he was in negotiations to write a tell-all book about the music business.

 On November 1, 2011, Fey announced the completion of his book "Backstage Past" with forewords written by Ozzy Osbourne, Sharon Osbourne, and Pete Townshend.